Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: 3D PDR modelling

 and consequently the averaged density of a clump is found to be

 The ensemble averaged density $\rho_{\rm ens}$ is equal to the total ensemble mass, divided by the total ensemble volume

-and inserting Eq.~\ref{eq:Nj} and Eq.~\ref{eq:VolumeMass} we derive
+and inserting Eq.~\ref{Eq:Nj} and Eq.~\ref{Eq:VolumeMass} we derive

-Inserting Eq.~\ref{eq:clumpDensity} yields an expression for the density of clumps with mass $M_j$ as a function of the average ensemble density.
+Inserting Eq.~\ref{Eq:clumpDensity} yields an expression for the density of clumps with mass $M_j$ as a function of the average ensemble density{\changed ,}

-In addition, the number of clumps $N_j$ with mass $M_j$, as a function of the total ensemble mass, is found by combining Eqs.~\ref{eq:Nj} and~\ref{eq:Ad}:
+In addition, the number of clumps $N_j$ with mass $M_j$, as a function of the total ensemble mass, is found by combining Eqs.~\ref{Eq:Nj} and~\ref{Eq:Ad}:

-$N_{j}$ as given by Eq.~\ref{eq:Nbinned2} and $\rho_j$ given via Eq.~\ref{eq:rho_cl} uniquely define the parameters of the overall ensemble.
+$N_{j}$ as given by Eq.~\ref{Eq:Nbinned2} and $\rho_j$ given via Eq.~\ref{Eq:rho_cl} uniquely define the parameters of the overall ensemble.

-In the 3D model the clumps of an ensemble are randomly distributed in a voxel with a known volume $\Delta s^3$ (compare Sect.~\ref{subsubsec:EmissivityOpacity}).
-The volume filling factor, i.e. the fraction of the volume filled by clumps is given by
+In the 3D model the clumps of an ensemble are randomly distributed in a voxel (``3D pixel'') with a known volume $\Delta s^3$ (see Sect.~\ref{Sect:EmissivityOpacity}).
+The VFF, i.e.~the fraction of the volume filled by clumps is given by

-In principle for the discrete description artificial cutoff masses can be chosen in such a way that the parameters of the discrete description match those of the continuous description.
-As the continuous description is not needed for the 3D PDR model, we will ignore this here and stick to the discrete description as an independent model.
+In principle for the discrete description artificial cut-off masses can be chosen in such a way that the parameters of the discrete description match those of the continuous description.
+However, one should note that it is not possible to conserve the total mass \emph{and} the number of clumps within a mass interval when switching from the continuous to the discrete description (while using $B=10$).
+Here, we have fixed the total ensemble mass which is assumed to be a known quantity.
+As the continuous description is not needed for the 3D PDR model, we will stick to the discrete description as an independent model.